JaSei/amqp-statisticator/README.md

 Tool for collect statistics around your AMQP broker.
 For example RabbitMQ expose a lot information trought the management API, but size of messages missing.
 And when you want to calculate amount of data (for example for cloud native service calculation), you need it.

-This tool have simple UI for fast lookup and it's possible to flush those data to file for deeper analysis.
+This tool have simple terminal UI for fast lookup and it's possible to flush those data to file for deeper analysis.

 ## --help
 ```